Alcohol and Drugs Policy

 1. The University prohibits in or on any University Property or at any other location where a University-Sponsored Activity is conducted: (i) the actual or attempted unauthorized possession, use, distribution, sale or manufacture of any Controlled Substance; (ii) being impaired by any Controlled Substance; (iii) being under the influence of or testing positive for any Controlled Substance, except for a prescription medication taken in accordance with a prescription duly issued by the individual’s licensed health care provider for treatment of a health condition (Note, however, that marijuana, even prescribed for medical use, is prohibited under this policy.
 See paragraph C below.); (iv) the actual or attempted possession, use, distribution, sale or manufacture of any Drug Paraphernalia; or (v) the actual or attempted possession or use of a hookah.
 The University also prohibits knowing presence where a Controlled Substance is being illegitimately consumed or is illegitimately present.
 As indicated by the definition of the term Controlled Substance shown above, these prohibitions cover marijuana, synthetic cannabinoids and prescription medication.

 1. Any individual, including, but not limited to, any student, employee, contractor, agent, volunteer, or guest who violates this policy may be subject to applicable screening procedures and shall be subject to discipline, dismissal, exclusion, termination, arrest or citation, and referral by University officials for prosecution, as may be applicable.
-Also, any student who violates this policy may be required to complete a mandatory psychoeducational substance use program provided by either the University’s Counseling Services or its Center for Counseling and Family Therapy (CCFT), or through a pre-approved off-campus provider, as directed by the Associate Vice President for Student Affairs/Dean of Students, or their designee; any employee who violates this policy may be required to consult with appropriate counseling professionals through the Employee Assistance Program or the CCFT, or through a pre-approved off-campus provider, as directed by the Associate Vice President of Human Resources or their designee.
+Also, any student who violates this policy may be required to complete a mandatory psychoeducational substance use program provided by either the University’s Counseling Services or its Center for Counseling, Family and Play Therapy (CCFPT), or through a pre-approved off-campus provider, as directed by the Associate Vice President for Student Affairs/Dean of Students, or their designee; any employee who violates this policy may be required to consult with appropriate counseling professionals through the Employee Assistance Program or the CCFPT, or through a pre-approved off-campus provider, as directed by the Associate Vice President of Human Resources or their designee.

 2. Students in certain academic programs may be subject to screening procedures required by the University or an affiliated experiential learning site for detection of Controlled Substances and/or alcoholic beverages as a condition to enrollment and continued matriculation in the program and participation in such related experiential education activities.
 For further information, please refer to the applicable procedures of the academic program in question.